ImonEmmanuel/UmojaHack2022/README.md

     - Data Transformation and Feature Engineering to Create More Features
     - Created new Feature with the Loss Date Column and drop some column that were acting as noise after creating a baseline model
     - Used a Kfold of 10 Splits as this perform well -Used Deafault parameters for training
-- Finally created a Blend Model for the 3 Model

 ## Other Notebook and Experiment i tried
 - KMode Notebook